Frequently Asked Questions About Investing

 Companies issued on Raise Green have legally mandated reporting obligations, but there is the possibility that those obligations may terminate in the future.
 An issuer must file an annual report unless the company:

-Most companies are also legally required to issue an Annual Report 120 days after the end of their fiscal year.
-The annual report, known as a Form C-AR, is a more comprehensive update with their latest financials, board members, new financings, and more.
-In some circumstances, an issuer may no longer be required to file this information, though we encourage them to do so regardless.
-Most companies have their fiscal year end on December 31st, so their annual reports would come out at the end of April.
+Companies are legally required to issue at least one Annual Report 120 days after the end of their fiscal year.
+The annual report, known as a Form C-AR, is a more comprehensive update with their latest financials, board members, new financings, and more; it is filed with the SEC, and then posted to the company’s website.
+In some circumstances, an issuer may no longer be required to file this information, as outlined above, though we encourage them to do so regardless.
+Most companies have their fiscal year-end on December 31st, so their annual reports would come out at the end of April.

 - What information are projects and companies required to disclose?

-Companies fundraising on Raise Green must disclose a limited amount of information to you, including:
+Companies fundraising on Raise Green must disclose a limited amount of information to you, including but not limited to:

 You should use this information to determine whether a particular investment is appropriate for you.